eschuman20/dataviz-project-repo/README.md

-Week 8: Create proposal, work on developing current viz's Week 9: Create bar chart viz for tracking the goals over time for a specific player Week 10-11: Work on adding interaction across viz's Week 12: Add a menu to the overall viz so additional stats can be viewed Weeks 13-14: Final testing and fine tuning
+Week 8: Create proposal, work on developing current viz's Week 9: Create bar chart viz for tracking the goals over time for a specific player Weeks 10-11: Work on adding interaction across viz's Week 12: Add a menu to the overall viz so additional stats can be viewed Weeks 13-14: Final testing and fine tuning